Starcounter/Docs/guides/typed-json/json-by-example/README.md

 To define the Typed JSON objects, JSON-by-example is used.

 JSON-by-example works by providing a sample instance of JSON that is transpiled into Typed JSON classes.
-For the curious, these classes can be found in the `obj > x64 > Debug` directory of the project with the filename extension `.json.g.cs`.
+For the curious, these classes can be found in the `obj > x64 > Debug` or `obj > x64 > Release` directory of the project with the filename extension `.json.g.cs`.

 JSON-by-example is useful for a number of reasons: